 Delegation young people and newly arrived migrants to work

 In December 2014, the government decided on a delegation for combating youth unemployment at the local level, the Delegation for the Employment of Young People (Delegationen för unga till arbete, Dua), for the period 2015–2017.
-The mandate has since then been extended to December 2021.
-The delegation is tasked with promoting constructive and flexible collaboration between the Swedish Public Employment Service and municipalities in order to reduce youth unemployment.
-The overall aim is to to accelerate the implementation of the Youth Guarantee.
+The mandate has since then been extended through 2022.
+The delegation was tasked with promoting constructive and flexible collaboration between the Swedish Public Employment Service and municipalities in order to reduce youth unemployment.
+The overall aim was to to accelerate the implementation of the Youth Guarantee.

 The delegation received, in January 2017, an expanded mandate to promote collaboration between stakeholders who are important for labour market entry relating to newly arrived migrants, and in particular, young newly arrived.
 The name of the delegation was then changed to Delegation for the Employment of Young People and Newly Arrived Migrants.

 The Delegation has, during 2015–2016, completed local agreements between the Public Employment Service and all 290 municipalities.
 During 2019 and 2020, the delegation has renewed these local agreements.
 The Delegation submitted its final report to the government in March 2023.

 In 2020, Oxford Research evaluated how the Delegation has contributed to collaboration between municipalities and the Public Employment Service.
 The evaluation indicates that the delegation has contributed to moving collaboration from a latent phase to an emerging phase.
 The forms of collaboration between municipalities and the Public Employment Service have therefore been strengthened around young people and new arrivals.
 However, collaboration has not reached the final phase of the process.
 This is because the actors' collaboration is dependent on continued external support for further development.